 - Walmart, EBay and other competing marketplaces are struggling to move as fast

-That leaves 3 states a seller may have to collection sales tax in.
+So for a brand that leaves 3 states you may have to collection sales tax in Missouri, Colorado, and Illinois.
 This broader question of tax collection for Amazon (and direct ecommerce sales) is still up for grabs since the South Dakota vs Wayfair decision last year (Here’s great deep dive on overall tax impact for a brand – https://www.pymnts.com/next-gen-sales-tax/2019/wayfair-marketplace-facilitator-economic-nexus-ecommerce/.
 To tackle that, teams should huddle with their tax team to understand what’s next.

 |Delaware||No sales tax|